pngjs/pngjs/README.md

 ### Event: "parsed"
 `function(data) { }`
-Input image has been completly parsed, `data` is complete and ready for modification.
+Input image has been completely parsed, `data` is complete and ready for modification.

 ### Event: "error"